 There’s a lot to love about Google Sheets.

-Sheets is an incredibly powerful application, but the basics are easy to learn.
-Many people learn Google Sheets by simply jumping in and clicking around.
+Google Sheets is an incredibly powerful application, but the basics are easy to learn.
+Many people learn Google Sheets simply by jumping in and clicking around.

 There are dozens of premium courses to help you learn Google Sheets.
 But there are also several free tools to get you started.
 Here are a few of our favorites.